CodeAndCake/AppsFromScratch/sessions/01/README.md

 * **HTML**, **CSS** and **JavaScript**: universal languages, entry point to more specialised ones (and useful to know for other jobs!)
 * **GitHub repository**: industry-standard collaborative version-control system

+This is an introductory course, inevitably there are parts of the process that we won't cover (such as how to market your app or package it for a specific market).

 <!-- In 3 days we may not get an app on the App Store, but don't lose heart! -->

-In 3 days you will **get started** with design and code and by the end you will:
+In 3 days you will **get started with coding** and by the end you will:

 * have a solid foundation to continue learning
 * have first-hand experience of the design and development process
-* feel confident speaking about your ideas with other designers, developers and product managers
+* feel confident speaking about your ideas with other designers, coders and product managers

 <!--### What apps do you use most?